mollie/magento2/docs/en/SAVED_CARDS.md

 To remove a card, the customer clicks **Remove saved card** next to the entry and confirms the prompt.
 The extension immediately revokes the mandate via the Mollie API.
 Once revoked, the card no longer appears at checkout and cannot be charged.

-The **Saved cards** link only appears in the account navigation when saved cards is enabled.
-If you disable the feature after customers have already saved cards, the link and page become inaccessible, but the underlying mandates in Mollie remain until revoked.
+The **Saved cards** link only appears in the account navigation when saved cards is enabled and **Modus** is set to **Live**.
+If you disable the feature or switch to test mode after customers have already saved cards, the link and page become inaccessible, but the underlying mandates in Mollie remain until revoked.

 ## Admin Visibility